How to Pick the Right Shoes for Treadmill Running

 Enjoying a run is all about preference.
 You need to find the perfect route, the perfect time of day, the perfect environment.
 Sometimes that takes you outside, but other times, it's all about running indoors.

-For those who prefer to run things out on a treadmill, you’ll need the right treadmill running shoes.
+For those who prefer to get their miles in on a treadmill, you'll need the right treadmill running shoes.

 How is Running on a Treadmill Different?

-However, even knowing you may have to create the challenging conditions yourself running on a treadmill, it’s nice to know you can get your run in each day.
+However, even knowing you may have to create the challenging conditions yourself when you're running on a treadmill, it's nice to know you can get your run in every day.
 Inclement weather won't prevent an indoor run.
 Using a treadmill is also easier on the joints and more convenient.

 Having the ability to set your own pace and elevation can also help you maintain a consistent exercise routine and up the ante on your terms.
-It’s a great tool to assist you with meeting and maintaining fitness goals.
+It's a great tool to assist you in meeting and maintaining your fitness goals.

-While different, running on a treadmill instead of running outside is not better or worse.
+Although it may be different, running on a treadmill rather than outside is not better or worse.
 Both options get you moving and enable you to complete your workout.

 Running in the Right Shoes

-No matter the activity, you always want to wear the right treadmill running shoe.
-Mostly it’s about cushioning and shape.
+Regardless of the activity, you always want to wear the right treadmill running shoe.
+Mostly it's about cushioning and shape.
 When you run outside, you need a cushioned shoe to keep your feet comfortable over varying terrain.
-When you play sports, you need the right shoe to accommodate the movement of your feet.
+When you play sport, you need the right shoe to accommodate the movement of your feet.

 1.Consider Your Arch

-The first thing to consider, when looking at the right running shoe for the treadmill is the arch on your foot.
-There are three different categories of arch — low, normal and high.
+The first thing to consider when you're looking to find the right running shoe for the treadmill is the arch of your foot.
+There are three different types of arch: low, normal and high.

-Those with a low arch sometimes say they have flat feet.
+People who have a low arch sometimes say they have flat feet.
 When your foot is this shape, more of it touches the ground than is normal, leading your foot to turn out a lot more when you run.
-The right treadmill running shoe provides motion control to help with this arch support issue.
+The right treadmill running shoe provides motion control as it helps to support the arch.

-People with normal arches have the easiest time finding the right running shoe.
+People who have normal arches have the easiest time finding the right running shoe.
 Most people fall into this category and should look for shoes that fit well and provide some arch support and stability.

-When you have a high arch, you know because of how your footprint looks.
-There’s almost a complete separation between your toes and your heel when you stamp down.
+You can always tell when you have a high arch by how your footprint looks.
+There's almost a complete separation between your toes and your heel in your footprint.
 This foot shape makes it harder for you to rotate your foot and get a good stride while running.
 The right running shoe can correct that.

-Knowing what type of arch you have means you can buy a running shoe with the right support and motion control, from heel-to-toe, to keep yourself going strong.
+Knowing what type of arch you have means you can buy a running shoe with the right support and motion control, from heel to toe, to keep you going strong.

 2.Avoid Smelly Feet

-Sweating isn’t only for outdoor workouts, and a vigorous run on a treadmill is definitely a sweat-inducing affair.
-The last thing you want is for those sweaty feet to stink up your running shoes, which end up sitting in your closet, letting their odor linger.
+Sweating isn't limited to outdoor workouts, and a vigorous run on a treadmill is definitely a sweat-inducing affair.
+The last thing you want is for those sweaty feet to make your running shoes stink, especially if that smell is going to linger in your wardrobe.

 3.Match Durability to the Run

-For many runners, it’s perfectly fine to run in shoes with less cushioning when you’re on the treadmill.
+For many runners, it's perfectly fine to run in shoes with less cushioning when you're on the treadmill.
 After all, the treadmill is already a slightly cushioned surface.
-You should pick your running shoe based on the amount of cushioning you personally need, but it may be different than what you’d use running outside.
+You should choose your running shoe based on the amount of cushioning you personally need, but note that it may be different to what you'd use for running outside.

 The same holds true when looking at durability.
 The consistency of the terrain on a treadmill means your shoes aren't going through rough or diverse conditions.
 You're not even running through puddles and on uneven surfaces.
 For that reason, there's no need to use a running shoe meant for trails or anything as hardcore as that.

-You’ll still wear out a shoe as you put more and more miles on it, even on the treadmill, but the experience overall won’t be as hard on your feet.
+You'll still wear out a shoe as you get more and more miles out of it, even on the treadmill, but the experience overall won't be as hard on your feet.

 4.Find a Secure Fit

-Lastly, the shoe should still have great traction to protect you from slips as the treadmill goes by beneath your feet.
+Lastly, the shoe should still have great traction to help you avoid slipping on the treadmill as it moves under your feet.
 Nothing is more uncomfortable than feeling like your shoe is going to push you off balance in any way.
 Wear the shoe around the house for a break-in period that's long enough to get a full review of the fit and feel, including the midsole, outsole, forefoot and toe box.

 5.Put a Bounce in Your Step